-- A replacement thermostat (available at hardware stores).
-Take the old thermostat to the store to ensure the replacement thermostat is correct. - A business card to check the gap between the thermostat and the tank - Tape and a permanent marker to mark the wires - A flat blade and a Phillips screwdriver
+- A replacement thermostat (available at your local plumbing supplier).
+Take the old thermostat to the store to ensure the replacement thermostat is correct.
+Note that the upper and lower thermostats are different (above).
+Some models only have one thermostat. - A business card to check the gap between the thermostat and the tank - Tape and a permanent marker to mark the wires - A flat blade and a Phillips screwdriver